-The updated resource was estimated by Ordinary Kriging (OK) using Geovia Surpac[TM] software for Au only.
-Mineralised zones were interpreted and digitised on cross sections that were then used to form wireframe solids using a nominal 0.5g/t Au cut-off.
+The Resource was estimated by Ordinary Kriging (OK) using Geovia SurpacTM software for Au only.
+Ore outlines and wireframes were prepared using a nominal 1.0g/t Au cut-off.
 The ore/waste boundaries were generally sharp.
+Mineralisation was interpreted on a section basis by digitising strings.
+These strings were used to form valid wireframe solids.
+Where available, historical underground mapping and face sample data (circa 1950) was used as a guide to the mineralisation interpretation.

-Sample data within mineralised the wireframes was composited into 1m intervals.
+Sample data within mineralised wireframes was composited into 1m intervals.
 Only reverse circulation (RC) and diamond drilling was used in the estimation.
-Grade continuity analysis was undertaken in Supervisor[TM] software for the main mineralised lode.
-Other lodes had insufficient composite samples resulting on poorly structured variograms.
-The semivariogram parameters derived from the main lode were applied to the other domains.
-Normal scores transformation was applied to the data for variogram analysis and then back transformed and exported for use in the block model estimation.
+Grade continuity analysis was undertaken in SupervisorTM software for the Callion Main lode.
+Other lodes had insufficient composite samples resulting in poorly structured variograms.
+The semivariogram parameters derived from the Main Lode were applied to the other domains.
+Normal scores transform was applied to the data during the variogram analysis and then backtransformed for use in the block model estimation.

-Interpolation parameters were based on the geometry of each zone and top-cuts were decided by using a combination of methods including grade histograms, log probability plots and statistical tools.
-Based on this statistical analysis of the data population, only some top cuts were applied, including D1 (38 ppm), D6 (20 ppm), D9-22-35-36 (60 ppm), D11-15-17-38 (10 ppm) and D23 (12 ppm).
+Interpolation parameters were based on the geometry of each zone and top-cuts were decided by using a combination of methods including; grade histograms, log probability plots and statistical tools.
+Based on the statistical analysis of the data population the following top cuts were applied; D1 (38 ppm), D6 (20 ppm), D9-22-35-36 (60 ppm), D11-15-17-38 (10 ppm) and D23 (12 ppm).

-Gold grades were estimated into a 5 mE x 4 mN x 5 mRL block model.
-Three estimation passes were used, the first pass had a limit of 30m, the second pass 60m.
-The third pass searching a large distance to fill the blocks within the wire framed zones.
+Gold grades were estimated into a 4 mE x 10 mN x 20 mRL block model.
+Three estimation passes were used, the first pass of 30m, the second pass 60m, and the third pass searching a large distance to fill the blocks within the wire framed zones.
 Each pass used a maximum of 12 samples, a minimum of 6 samples and maximum per hole of 4 samples.